 This entry level subject provides as overview of the Australian financial system and covers concepts such as the market economy, monetrary policy and also explains the role of regulatory bodies.
 An overview of the taxation system explains the the workings of GST and other taxes.

 In this "retail banking" subject you will learn the practices behind processing cash transactions, cash reconciliation including detecting errors, and processing cheque transactions.
 Procedures for Teller Cash Dispensers are also touched upon.
-A relevant workplace is required.
+A relevant workplace is required and to achieve competency in balancing cash holdings a history of balancing outcomes is required.
+This unit may be removed if not applicable or where that history cannot be achieved.

 A "retail banking" subject - this looks at the different types of savings accounts and how to determine the correct account for your customer.
 You will also learn how to open, modify and close accounts.
 A relevant workplace is required for you to be able to select this elective.